 But he did not have any lump sum savings.

 Medical cost was not that big, even his single payment was enough to pay that medical fee.

-But, due to lockdown all his payments were on halt.
+But, due to the lockdown, all his payments were on halt.

 Despite a big income, he had no option but to borrow from his friends and relatives.

-Adding to this, when he called his bank RM about his health insurance, he got to know he does not have any such insurance.
+Adding to this, when he called his bank RM about his health insurance, he found out he did not have any such insurance.

 He had invested in a retirement product.

-He shouted on them but it didn’t help him.
+He shouted at them but it didn’t help him.